AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

     end Show_Search_Array;

-This example is correct.
-Flow analysis won't emit any message here, which means that it can make sure that ``Result`` cannot be read uninitialized in SPARK code.
+Flow analysis does not emit messages anymore, which means that it can make sure that ``Result`` cannot be read uninitialized in SPARK code.
 Why is it, since ``Result`` is still not initialized when ``E`` is not in ``A``?
 In fact, it comes from the fact that the exception ``Not_Found`` can never be caught inside SPARK code.
-Also note that the GNATprove tool as a whole will try to make sure that ``Not_Found`` is never raised in this program as part of ensuring absence of runtime errors in SPARK code, leading to a message from GNATprove here.
+Also note that the GNATprove tool as a whole tries to make sure that ``Not_Found`` is never raised in this program as part of ensuring absence of runtime errors in SPARK code, leading to a message from proof here.

 Example #3